the-hypermedia-project/charter/hypermedia-elements.md

 Meta links are links that provide relevant resources for processing the returned resource.
 This may include profile links, help links, or even links to styling documents.

-## Curies
+### Curies

 Curies are ways to shorten URLs based on the [W3 spec](http://www.w3.org/TR/curie/).
-It includes a shortened name for the curie along with a URI prefix.
+It MUST include a shortened name for the curie along with a URI prefix.
+In some contexts, this is referred to as a prefix.

+## Inputs

+An input can be used in various contexts to provide information on how data can be provided for queries, URI templates, and forms.
+They primarily have the following attributes:

+1. **Name** - The name of the parameter
+2. **Value** - The value of the parameter

+There are also various other attributes that can be found in formats such as HTML and Siren.

+1. **Options** - Similar to an HTML `select` tag, this allows for providing options for the input.
+An option will have a name and a value.
+2. **Current Value** - This allows for setting the current value of the input
+3. **Placeholder** - Define a placeholder for the input to give hints on the format of the data.
+4. **Type** - Allows to specify a type for an input, similar to how HTML has a type.
+5. **Default Value** - The default value of the parameter, useful for giving a suggestion for the inputs value.

 ## Errors